Lorenz Jaeger: Biography

-Lorenz Jaeger was born in Halle, and studied at the Academy of Paderborn and University of Munich.
+Lorenz Jaeger was born in Halle, and studied at Paderborn University and the Ludwig-Maximilians-Universität München.
 Ordained on 1 April 1922, he then did pastoral work in Paderborn until 1926.
 He taught at Studenrat Herne in Westphalia (1926–1933) and at Hindenburg Realgymnasium in Dortmund (1933–1939).
 During World War II, he served as a military chaplain from 1939 to 1941.

 On 10 August 1941, Jaeger was appointed Archbishop of Paderborn by Pope Pius XII.
 He received his episcopal consecration on the following 19 October from Archbishop Cesare Orsenigo, with Bishops Joseph Machens and Augustus Baumann serving as co-consecrators.

+In 1946 Jaeger and Wilhelm Stählin co-founded an ecumenical study group of Catholic and Lutheran theologians called the "Jaeger-Stählin-Circle".

 From 1962 to 1965, Jaeger attended the Second Vatican Council, with Heribert Mühlen serving as his peritus, or theological expert.
-The Archbishop claimed that the Church had come to the "end of the Constantinian era," and needed to update the presentation of its teachings as time progressed.
+The Archbishop claimed that the Church had come to the "end of the Constantinian era," and needed to update the presentation of its teachings as time passed.

 Pope Paul VI created him Cardinal Priest of San Leone I in the consistory of 22 February 1965.
-Jäger later sat on the commission of cardinals instructed to examine the Dutch Catechism for theological orthodoxy.
+Jaeger later sat on the commission of cardinals instructed to examine the Dutch Catechism for theological orthodoxy.
 Upon reaching the age of 80 on 23 September 1972, he lost the right to participate in any future papal conclaves, an opportunity which he never received.
 The Cardinal resigned as Paderborn's archbishop on 30 June 1973, after thirty-one years of service.

-A dedicated ecumenist, Jäger founded the Johann Adam Möhler Ecumenical Institute (named after the German theologian) and helped establish, along with Augustin Bea, the Secretariat for Promoting Christian Unity in the Roman Curia.
+A dedicated ecumenist, Jaeger founded the Johann Adam Möhler Ecumenical Institute (named after the German theologian) and helped establish, along with Augustin Bea, the Secretariat for Promoting Christian Unity in the Roman Curia.

-Jäger died in Paderborn, at age 82.
+Jaeger died in Paderborn, at age 82.
 He is buried in the Metropolitan Cathedral of Paderborn.